JustInvoke/Randomation-Vehicle-Physics/README.md

 # Randomation Vehicle Physics
 This is a vehicle physics system for the Unity engine, originally developed with Unity 5.6.
 The most recent Unity version it has been tested with is 2019.2.9.
 It aims to achieve semi-realistic, general-purpose driving mechanics.
 This was originally sold on the asset store as Randomation Vehicle Physics 2.0.

+# How To Use

+Documentation can be found in [the manual](Assets/RVP_Manual.pdf).

+Import the repository into the top level of a blank Unity project folder to make sure everything works.
+After that, you can attempt to import it into your own project, but be mindful when merging the project settings.
+Read the section of the manual about project settings to make sure you copy the ones that are important and address potential conflicts with your own project settings.

 # Contributing
 You may contribute by first pulling the repository into your own fork where you can add commits, then creating a pull request to merge your changes.
 After a pull request is approved, it can be merged into the master branch.